SINCE 1987

 The latest reported employment rate, please see the disclosures page.

 Ask your admission representative how you can gain acceptance into the certificate program prior to completing your degree.
-Students accepted this route will be able to earn both a certificate and a degree that will satisfy requirements of most employers.
+Remember, you must be currently working as a paralegal to qualify.

 Yes, without question.
 As a graduate of CALS and a new law school student, you will suddenly become very popular with fellow students who “don’t have a clue” about legal research, procedure, contracts, etc. Many of the fundamentals of law and theory learned at CALS will be repeated in law school.
 However, most of the practical skills you gain here will not be addressed in law school at all.
 Will a paralegal education help?
 Absolutely.